Penetration testing methodologies and frameworks

 11.6 Trust Verification

-Tests for trusts between systems within the scope where trust refers to access to information or physical
+Tests for trusts between systems within the scope where trust refers to access to information or physical property without the need for identification or authentication.

 11.6.1 Spoofing